 Detention may be lifted if it is considered unreasonably burdensome.
-Although the 2000 Aliens Act does not explicitly contain the duty to perform a 'balance of interests' investigation when ordering detention, during the discussion of the draft Act the State Secretary for Justice stated that, before applying detention, the interests of the asylum-seekers will be weighed against the interests of the state.173
+Although the 2000 Aliens Act does not explicitly contain the duty to perform a 'balance of interests' investigation when ordering detention, during the discussion of the draft Act the State Secretary for Justice stated that, before applying detention, the interests of the asylum-seekers will be weighed against the interests of the state.
+251 This examination can be described as a proportionality test rather than a necessity test.